rebuilding-renewing-transforming-school-systems

 • the small and large steps that can be taken to improve and transform the systems

-Go to our full lists of transformation processes or system elements which are the pages to which we will link several one page summaries explaining their importance (and including examples).
+Go to our full lists of transformation steps or system elements which are the pages to which we will link several summaries explaining their importance (and including examples).
 We invite readers to review, comment on, or prepare these brief summaries in the feedback section below.
 The educator organizations thank the members of the Global Network of Deans of Education who are facilitating broad participation in this activity.

 Our suggested steps for system transformation are drawn from the UN a Guidance Note for translating the national commitments into action made at the UN Transforming Education Summit (TES) as well as basic steps undertaken by most education reform efforts which were identified in the joint educators’ statement on rebuilding, renewing and transforming school and other systems.
 These processes include items such as securing commitments from other ministries, integrating the transformation plan into existing national policies & plans, establishing an education reform commission and reviewing data, studies, reports and surveys on on child/youth safety, health & development as well as student retention and academic achievement.